longshorej/activator-lagom-java-chirper/DEPLOY.md

 _If you are using Windows, please ensure `sbt` is installed on the Linux VM._

+### Maven
+[Maven](https://maven.apache.org/) is an another build tool that Lagom Chirper is configured for.
+If you wish to try out the Maven support, make sure that you've [installed it](https://maven.apache.org/download.cgi).

+If you are using Windows, please ensure `mvn` is installed on the Linux VM.

 ### Docker

 [Lightbend Production Suite](https://www.lightbend.com/platform/production) and [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) don't have any direct dependency on Docker.
-As such, it's possible to run both [Lightbend Production Suite](https://www.lightbend.com/platform/production) and [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) without Docker being installed.
+As such, it's possible to run both the [Lightbend Production Suite](https://www.lightbend.com/platform/production) and [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) without Docker being installed.

-[Lightbend Production Suite](https://www.lightbend.com/platform/production) allows declaring endpoints to be exposed to the public via proxy.
-This proxy is dynamic - the routed addresses will be updated to reflect changes when application(s) scale up or down.

-Lagom Chirper requires Dynamic Proxying feature provided by the [Lightbend Production Suite](https://www.lightbend.com/platform/production) which is dependent on HAProxy.
-The Dynamic Proxying feature ensures the proxy is always up to date with changes caused when application(s) scale up or down.

-The dynamic proxying in the local [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) relies on HAProxy running within Docker container.
+However, Lagom Chirper requires the Dynamic Proxying feature provided by the Production Suite.
+Since the [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) provides this feature via a Docker container thus deploying Lagom Chirper to the sandbox will require the installation of Docker.
+Additionally, if you're using the Maven build of Chirper you'll also need to install Docker.

 _If you are using Windows and wish to continue with Docker installation, please ensure Docker is installed on the Linux VM._